Loading...

-Free next day delivery - Order within
+Free next day delivery Free next day delivery - Order within

-Free & quick delivery - 1-3 working days
+Free & quick delivery Free & quick delivery - 1-3 working days

-Money-back - If not satisfied after use
+Money-back on IQOS devices Money-back on IQOS devices - If not satisfied after use

 Brown and discolored teeth are common in smokers.
 Nicotine and tar in cigarettes discolor the teeth permanently, all while the cigarette smoke creates a coating on the teeth, making it easier for other stains from drinks and food to get caught.
 Discolored teeth is an effect of smoking that is difficult to hide and can cause low self-esteem.
 The discoloration can be difficult to get rid of and, moreover, it can quickly come back if you continue to smoke.